Rail Transportation

 The line would be initially be designed to carrier both passengers and freight to Brown's industries on the Gloucester waterfront.

-The rail line would be extended further and further every couple of years with the farthest point being Grenloch Terrace in Washington Township, Gloucester County.
+The rail line would be extended farther and farther every couple of years with the farthest point being Grenloch Terrace in Washington Township, Gloucester County.

 Often called the "Peanut Line", the nickname was used generally in the rail industry for short distance rail lines.